NoahGallant/letters-and-words/README.md

 Similar to performing a `safeTransferFrom` of a `LETTER` to the `WORD` contract address, this function performs the same transfer and mints a new `WORD` owned by the sender.

 ## Interface Documentation
-The interface in the repository is a simple Node.js application to allow for UI interaction with the `LETTER` and `WORD` contracts.
+The interface in the repository is a simple javascript application to allow for UI interaction with the `LETTER` and `WORD` contracts.
 The interface utilizes `web3.js` for contract interaction.
 After contract function calls you will need to wait for the transaction to complete then refresh to see changes reflected.

 ## Disclaimer
 These contracts have not been audited nor extensively tested.
 It should not be deployed the the mainnet.